Wild West Tour

 The Cornish are a nation of rugby enthusiasts and Penzance is the home to the Cornish Pirates.
 It also boasts a newly refurbished Art Deco seawater pool.
 We will pass through Newlyn harbour, Cornwall’s busiest fishing port, where daily catches are landed and the Scillonian ferry takes passengers to the Isles of Scilly.

 This magical open-air theatre was lovingly built into the cliffs by Rowena Cade; with the help of her gardener.
 Together they built (by hand) this Greek-influenced playhouse and established its sub-tropical garden.
-Here we can take in the panoramic view of Porthcurno Bay.
+Here we can take in the panoramic view of Porthcurno Bay, which has an interesting history all of its own.